"Freunde sind für einen da" (Friends are there for each other)

 The honorary chair for the photo competition The Children’s Peace Image of the Year is Waris Dirie, a committed human rights activist.
 The competition is part of the Global Peace Photo Award, inspired by 1911 Nobel Peace Prize Laureates Alfred Fried and Tobias Asser.

 The photo competition The Children’s Peace Image of the Year is supported by the Deutscher Jugendfotopreis.
 The organizer of the international competition is the Alfred Fried Photography Award supported by the „Deutsches Kinder- und Jugendfilmzentrum (KJF)“

 By taking part in the photo competition, I/we confirm that my/our child is the author of the submitted photographs and that the individuals shown in the photos have agreed to a public presentation.

 By taking part the participant and/or its legal representative grant the organizer the right to publicly present the submitted photos in connection with the photo competition.
 In using the photo(s) the organizer will name the participant and the competition.
 The right of use is unlimited in terms of time, space and medium.
 If chosen, the participant will supply the image files in top quality.

 The use of the photos by the organizer is non-exclusive and non-commercial.
 This means that the participant may continue to use the photos and that the organizer does not pursue any commercial aims with the submitted photos.

 The Children’s Peace Image of the Year is sponsored by Vienna Insurance Group

-by Photographische Gesellschaft (PHG) and Edition Lammerhuber in partnership with UNESCO, Austrian Parliament, Austrian Parliamentary Reporting Association, International Press Institute (IPI) and German Youth Photography Award and the World Press Photo Foundation.
+is organized by Edition Lammerhuber in partnership with Photographische Gesellschaft (PHG), UNESCO, Austrian Parliament, Austrian Parliamentary Reporting Association, International Press Institute (IPI), German Youth Photography Award and the World Press Photo Foundation.